yuwaki/some_git_experiment01/README.md

 ## Under the April Moon

-Oh, well the world is dreaming
+Oh, well the world is dreaming\n
-Under the April moon,
+Under the April moon,\n
-Her soul in love with beauty
+Her soul in love with beauty\n
 Her senses all a-swoon!

 ## Commits